-During or since the financial year, the Company has paid premiums in respect of a contract insuring all the Directors and Officers of CARE Australia against costs incurred in defending proceedings for conduct involving a contravention of sections 182 or 183 of the Corporations Act 2001, as permitted by section 199B of the Corporations Act 2001.
+During the financial year, the Company paid premiums in respect of a contract insuring all the Directors and Officers of the Company against costs incurred in defending proceedings for conduct involving a contravention of sections 182 or 183 of the Corporations Act 2001, as permitted by section 199B of the Corporations Act 2001.

-The total insurance premiums paid were \$20,416 (2022: \$17,103).
+The total insurance premiums paid were \$22,322 (2023: \$20,416).
 This amount is declared in Note 11 to the financial statements.